Percy Scott: Commercial success and controversy

 Scott received payments from the Admiralty for his ideas totalling £10,000 equivalent to over £250,000 in 2005's money.
 More significantly, officers of the day were allowed to commercialize their inventions, and Scott landed a royalties agreement with Vickers leading to aggregate payments to him of some £200,000 equivalent to over £5,000,000 in 2005's money.
 Financial independence allowed Scott to indulge his intellectual arrogance and judgemental nature, which, when combined with his flair for self-publicity, formed the basis of his fractious relationship with Navy authorities.
 However, Jackie Fisher, creator of the radical Dreadnought concept and a dominant influence on naval reform in the years leading up to the First World War, recognized Scott's merits, kept his career on track and was instrumental in promoting and introducing many of his ideas.

 Lawn mower

 In 1920, Scott invented a motor driven lawn mower, forecasting that the day would come "when gardeners will refuse to work for a man who does not possess an automatic mower."

 Personal life and death

 Scott was first married in 1893 to Teresa Roma Dixon-Hartland.
 Three children resulted but the marriage ended in divorce in 1911 as a result of his wife's adultery.
 In 1914 Scott remarried to divorcee Fanny Vaughan Johnston Welman (née Dinnis) but this relationship endured only briefly.
 Scott died of a heart attack in 1924 leaving an estate of nearly £130,000 (about £4,000,000 at 2005 value) plus two houses.
+His eldest son, Midshipman John Scott, was killed in action in the :Battle of Jutland in 1916.
 His second son, Douglas, succeeded to his title.

 Scott's younger brother Malcolm Scott was a popular comic entertainer in theatres and on radio.